 A typical day starts with me connecting with our internal teams to see how the work is going on these projects.
 Later, I will meet with clients to give them a progress update on existing projects or to plan for future work.
 I spend a lot of time translating those client conversations into requirements and tickets for my project teams.
 I also talk with my colleagues who have worked on other projects to learn new things and get help from those who have solved similar issues.

 You have worked on several products for customers like AARP, Sotheby's and Ad Council.
 Through those experiences, how have you seen Brightspot used by our customers?

 My role at AARP was really interesting because I was the product manager for their mobile apps, helping the AARP mobile team build its iOS and Android apps.
-Although that team was not using the Brightspot Content Business Platform, Brightspot's Kate Condon was leading a different group at AARP who migrated several sites to Brightspot.
+Although that team was not using Brightspot CMS, Brightspot's Kate Condon was leading a different group at AARP who migrated several sites to Brightspot.
 AARP uses both Brightspot and AEM, so I could see them side-by-side and I found it much easier to produce good-looking content on Brightspot.

 Across my other projects and clients, I've seen Brightspot used by Walmart for cooperate communications and by Sotheby's to educate and sell artwork and other pieces to its users.
 Brightspot helps customers accomplish their strategic goals whatever they may be.

 What traits are most important to making you successful at your job?